datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 .. runrecord:: _examples/DL-101-116-102
    :language: console
    :workdir: dl-101
-   :caption: We pretend to install the DataLad-101 dataset into a different users home directory.
+   :notes: We pretend to install the DataLad-101 dataset into a different users home directory.
 To do this, we use datalad install with a path
    :cast: 04_collaboration